Pyrus277/reference_materials/bash_scripts/bash_reference.md

 $ chmod +x <script_name>
 $ . <script_name>
 ```

+Running a bash script will start a child shell and any variables set in that script will only exist in the child shell.
+To bring the contents of a script to the current shell you gotta run it with the source command as mentioned above.

 #### Annoying things to remember:
 Spacing matters-
 No spaces before or after the = for assignments.